borkdude/speculative/README.md

 ## Contributing

-In the hope that the code in this project would be useful for `clojure.core`, any contributer to this repo needs to have a [Contributor Agreement](https://clojure.org/community/contributing) for Clojure so that any code in speculative can be used in either Clojure or Clojurescript.
+In case this code will ever be useful to `clojure.core`, any contributer to this project needs to sign the [Contributor Agreement](https://clojure.org/community/contributing) for Clojure so that any code in speculative can be used in either Clojure or Clojurescript.